 Different helmet manufacturers have their own sizing charts.
 Always refer to the manufacturer-specific sizing chart when selecting the size.
 I have included them below.

 For more on selecting a dirt bike helmet: Kids Dirt Bike Helmets – Your Complete Buying Guide

 If you choose to buy online, here are some of the best available today.

 Fox Racing Youth V1 Prizm Camo Helmet

-Fox Racing is a well-known and proven brand in motocross and dirt bikes and very popular with young riders.
+Fox Racing is a well-known and proven brand in motocross and dirt bikes and is very popular with young riders.
 Many world champions use Fox Racing gear.

 The Kids V1 helmet gives you an incredible level of performance for the price.
 It is one of the most popular and competitive helmets in the market, especially in the youth range.